mkbabb/parse-that/docs/perf-optimization-ts.md

 }
 ```

 This is the single most impactful optimization.
 It eliminated virtually all per-parse allocation from the combinator infrastructure itself.
-The remaining allocations are result construction (arrays, objects) — work the user actually asked for.
+The remaining allocations are result construction (arrays, objects)—work the user actually asked for.

 ### Zero-Alloc save/restore

-The old `save()` returned `{ offset, value }` — a heap object created ~6 times per JSON key-value pair.
+The old `save()` returned `{ offset, value }`—a heap object created ~6 times per JSON key-value pair.
 On the restore path (combinator failure), `value` is almost never needed.
 We replaced it with inline offset locals:

 ```ts
 // Before (allocates):